-y by market research companies, watchdog organisations, or ies themselves to measure quality of service, or compliance gather specific information about products and services.

-nmunity engagement site.
-This is where you can help inform naking by sharing your ideas or feedback on a variety of so get updates on projects and hear about how your input council's decisions.

-ludes the audited results of a selection of service tors, financial performance indicators and sustainable for the financial year and reported in the annual report.

-a description of the operations of council during the financial the annual report.

-organisations identify, assess and treat risks that could eir operations.

-cal Government Performance Reporting Framework, these of indicators measuring the effectiveness and efficiency of rering appropriateness, quality, cost and service outcomes.

-, advice and other actions undertaken by a council for the community.

-ationships among people who live and work in a particular at society to function effectively.

-d for the purpose of monitoring the achievement of the in the council plan.

-ncil is seeking to achieve over the next four years and cil plan.

-needs without compromising the ability of future their needs.

-ndicators in the Local Government Reporting Framework her councils have the capacity to meet the agreed service needs of the local community and absorb foreseeable ected shocks into the future.

-n, set in an attempt to control urban sprawl by mandating the boundary be used for urban development and the area d in its natural state or used for agriculture.

-municipal area into sections with an elected Councillor to ent sections.
+Material variations In the context of the Local Government Performance Reporting Framework (LGPRF), a material variation is a year-on-year variation exceeding the materiality threshold, as set either by council or taken from Local Government Victoria's Report of Operations and Performance Statement Better Practice Guidance.
+Mystery shopping A tool used externally by market research companies, watchdog organisations, or internally by companies themselves to measure quality of service, or compliance with regulation, or to gather specific information about products and services.
+Participate Nillumbik Council's online community engagement site.
+This is where you can help inform Council's decision-making by sharing your ideas or feedback on a variety of projects.
+You can also get updates on projects and hear about how your input has contributed to Council's decisions.
+Performance statement A statement that includes the audited results of a selection of service performance indicators, financial performance indicators and sustainable capacity indicators for the financial year and reported in the annual report.
+Report of operations A report containing a description of the operations of council during the financial year and included in the annual report.
+Risk management A process in which organisations identify, assess and treat risks that could potentially affect their operations.
+Service performance indicators As defined in the Local Government Performance Reporting Framework, these are a prescribed set of indicators measuring the effectiveness and efficiency of council services covering appropriateness, quality, cost and service outcomes.
+Services Assistance, support, advice and other actions undertaken by a council for the benefit of the local community.
+Social capital The networks of relationships among people who live and work in a particular society, enabling that society to function effectively.
+Strategic indicators Indicators developed for the purpose of monitoring the achievement of the objectives specified in the council plan.
+Strategic objectives The outcomes a council is seeking to achieve over the next four years and included in the council plan.
+Sustainability Meeting present day needs without compromising the ability of future generations to meet their needs.
+Sustainable capacity indicators A prescribed set of indicators in the Local Government Reporting Framework that measure whether councils have the capacity to meet the agreed service and infrastructure needs of the local community and absorb foreseeable changes and unexpected shocks into the future.
+Urban Growth Boundary A regional boundary, set in an attempt to control urban sprawl by mandating that the area inside the boundary be used for urban development and the area outside be preserved in its natural state or used for agriculture.
+Wards Subdivisions of the municipal area into sections with an elected Councillor to represent the different sections.